shivamdixit/kayako/README.md

 * Rename the file to ``config.php``
 * Open browser and navigate to localhost
 * All the tweets will be displayed
-* To see more tweets scroll to the bottom of page

-### Future Improvements

-Instead of fetching the Tweets every time from the twitter API, tweets can be cached in a in-memory database like Redis.

 ### Contact